ssbc/ssb-meta-feeds-migration-spec/README.md

 the key used to sign these feeds.
 In most cases people only have one feed per device, so let us assume that model in this document.
 The key used to sign messages on a feed is the identity of the device, the id when connecting to other peers using muxrpc.
-Finally is also used for mentions and contacts messages to define the friend relationship.
+Finally it is also used for mentions and contacts messages to define the friend relationship.

 ## Metafeeds